General terms and conditions with customer information

 7.1 If the purchased item is defective, the provisions of statutory liability for defects apply.

-7.2 The following applies to used goods: Claims for defects are excluded if the defect does not appear until one year after delivery of the goods.
+7.2 Notwithstanding this, the following applies to used goods: Claims for defects are excluded if the defect only occurs one year after delivery of the goods.
 Defects that occur within one year of delivery of the goods can be asserted within the statutory limitation period.
 However, the shortening of the liability period to one year does not apply

-for items that have been used for a building in accordance with their normal use and have caused its defectiveness,
+- for things that have been used for a building in accordance with their normal use and have caused its defectiveness,

-7.3 If the customer acts as a consumer, he is asked to complain to the deliverer about delivered goods with obvious transport damage and to inform the seller thereof.
+7.3 If the customer acts as a consumer, he is asked to complain to the deliverer about delivered goods with obvious transport damage and to inform the seller of this.
 If the customer does not comply, this has no effect on his statutory or contractual claims for defects.

 8) Special conditions for the processing of goods according to certain specifications of the customer

-8.1 If, according to the content of the contract, in addition to the delivery of the goods, the seller also owes the processing of the goods according to certain specifications of the customer, the customer has to the seller all the content such as texts, images or graphics in the file formats, formatting, image specified by the seller – and file sizes available and to grant him the necessary usage rights.
+8.1 If, according to the content of the contract, the seller owes not only the delivery of goods but also the processing of the goods according to certain specifications of the customer, the customer must provide the seller with all the content required for processing such as texts, images or graphics in the dated To provide the seller with specified file formats, formatting, image and file sizes and to grant him the necessary rights of use.
 The customer is solely responsible for the procurement and acquisition of rights to this content.
 The customer declares and assumes responsibility that he has the right to use the content provided to the seller.
 In particular, he ensures that no third party rights are violated, in particular copyrights, trademarks and personal rights.

-8.2 The customer exempts the seller from claims by third parties that they may assert against the seller in connection with a violation of their rights through the contractual use of the customer’s content.
+8.2 The customer releases the seller from claims by third parties that the seller can assert against the customer in connection with a violation of their rights through the contractual use of the customer’s content.
 The customer also assumes the reasonable costs of the necessary legal defense including all court and lawyer costs in the statutory amount.
 This does not apply if the customer is not responsible for the infringement.
 In the event of a claim by a third party, the customer is obliged to immediately, truthfully and completely provide the seller with all information that is necessary for the examination of the claims and a defense.

 8.3 The seller reserves the right to refuse processing orders if the content provided by the customer for this purpose violates legal or official prohibitions or against common decency.
-This applies in particular to content that is unconstitutional, racist, xenophobic, discriminatory, offensive, endangering young people and / or glorifies violence.
+This applies in particular to the provision of unconstitutional, racist, xenophobic, discriminatory, offensive, youth-endangering and / or violence-glorifying content.

 9) Redemption of campaign vouchers

-9.1 Vouchers that are issued free of charge by the seller as part of promotions with a certain period of validity and that cannot be purchased by the customer (hereinafter “promotional vouchers”) can only be redeemed in the seller’s online shop and only within the specified period.
+9.1 Vouchers that are issued free of charge by the seller as part of promotions with a certain period of validity and that cannot be purchased by the customer (hereinafter “promotional vouchers”) can only be used in the seller’s online shop and only be redeemed in the specified period.

 9.2 Promotion vouchers can only be redeemed by consumers.

-9.3 Individual products can be excluded from the voucher campaign if there is a corresponding restriction from the content of the campaign voucher.
+9.3 Individual products can be excluded from the voucher campaign, provided that a corresponding restriction results from the content of the campaign voucher.

-9.4 Promotional vouchers can only be redeemed before the order process has been completed.
+9.4 Promotional vouchers can can only be redeemed before completing the order process.
 Subsequent billing is not possible.

 9.5 Only one campaign voucher can be redeemed per order.